Into the Unknown

 You could also conduct independent research under the mentorship of a faculty member.
-To do this, talk to a professor who is doing work you admire about your project ideas.
+To do this, talk to a professor about your project ideas.
 Your project could be a one-semester Independent Study or a year-long Honors project.
-We have plenty of resources to support your research endeavors.
+Check out the various resources to support your research endeavors.